 Today we are going to discuss the Fruit of the Spirit in detail and how to manifest more of God’s blessings in your life.
-You’ll finally know exactly what the fruit of the tree of the knowledge of good and evil in the Garden of Eden is that caused the sudden spiritual death of Adam and Eve.
-That age old question finally answered… and No, it’s not an apple!
+Bible study of Galatians 5:22-23 concerning the fruit of the spirit and other related verses.
+This ties in with what the fruit of the tree of the knowledge of good and evil in the Garden of Eden is that caused the sudden spiritual death of Adam and Eve.
+The truth finally revealed!
+And no, it’s not an apple!

 We are also going to discover the common root of all conflicts regardless of the unique details and circumstances of each one.
 Knowing this one thing will help you understand and solve over 90% of all arguments you may ever encounter!

 Fruit in the Bible